-Growing popularity of smartphones as the most sought-after computing device for professional and personal use, have turned it as the most appealing attack surface for hackers.
+The growing popularity of smartphones as the most sought-after computing device for professional and personal use, has turned it as the most appealing attack surface for hackers.

 In this article at Risk Management, Anne Bonaparte explains that the applications used by employees in offices to do their job and interact with enterprise data are the easy access points for hackers.
 Even if the organizations extend existing anti-virus or other IT security measures, they need to look beyond the conventional IT security tools and policies to address fast emerging advanced mobile threats.